esgn/deploy-openvpn-docker/README.md

 ## The idea

 * First scan Wi-Fi or LAN network for open ports with nmap (nmap someopenhost.com -Pn)
-* Deploy and OpenVPN on an available port/protocol
+* Deploy a remote OpenVPN container on an available port/protocol
 * Use the generated .ovpn configuration file to set up client access (WARNING : LZO compression must be actived)

 ## How ?